By David Lindsay-Abaire

 Presented by Generic Theater

-Shrewdly using Margie as an example of “how choices can make or break us, and how the smallest twists of fate can determine our path," David Lindsay-Abaire’s Good People convincingly challenges our stereotypes of class and class loyalty and poses real questions.
-What role does character play in the way our lives turn out?
-Are we victims of circumstance or do we make our own?
-What do we owe to those we grew up with and were once close to?
-By turns, funny and wrenchingly poignant, Good People explores the complexity of its themes while evoking a sympathy for its varied cast of characters.
+Shrewdly using Margie as an example of “how choices can make or break us, and how the smallest twists of fate can determine our path," David Lindsay-Abaire’s Good People examines our stereotypes of class and class loyalty, and our assumption about race.
+Are our fates decided by our character or by circumstances beyond our control?
+Or both?
+Are the poor the agents of their own destiny or victims of a system that doesn’t care about them?
+And what do we owe to those we grew up with and were once close to?
+By turns, funny and poignant, Good People achieves both a deeper understanding of the complex situation of its characters and reveals a genuine compassion for them.

 Over its thirty-five years, Generic Theater has produced close to a hundred plays, ranging from original, absurdist, and eccentric one-acts in its early days to full-blown productions of award-winning Broadway plays, adaptations, and little-known works.
 From its origins as a group of friends who felt the urge to make theater, even though none of them had any training, Generic Theater has never been afraid to take risks.